kohana/userguide/guide/tutorials.urls.md

     $this->request->param('key_name');

 The [Request::param] method takes an optional second argument to specify a default return value in case the key is not set by the route.
-If no arguments are given, all parameters are returned as an associative array.
+If no arguments are given, all keys are returned as an associative array.

 ### Convention